 Nearest railway stations: Abu Road railway station in Rajasthan

-India is rich in diversity as well as in its geography which offers history and heritage and also all the modern-day comforts as a whole package.
+India is rich in diversity and geography, with history and heritage as well as all the modern-day comforts.

 Indigo and Indian Railways are collaborating to promote Indian tourism and offer you comfortable travel to the destinations briefly mentioned above, all of which are great vacation options.

-Learning about new cultures and enjoying our natural world are some of the best reasons for taking a vacation.
-Plan a trip to any of the above locations and you'll enjoy both, plus a blast of chill air this hot summer.
+Learning about new cultures and enjoying our natural world are some of the best reasons for vacationing.
+Plan a trip to any of the above locations and enjoy both, plus a blast of chill air this hot summer.

 This story is brought to you in partnership with Supramind Digital.